MSDimos/smart-im.nvim/README.md

 >
 > If you are Chinese, Japanese, Korean, etc. user, you may need it.

-This plugin needs `nvim-treesitter` as dependency, it use `nvim-treesitter`'s magic power to detect comments and literal string.
+This plugin needs `nvim-treesitter` as dependency, it uses `nvim-treesitter`'s magic power to detect comments and literal string.

 ## Support